 Ms Rachel Jenkins

-Rachel Jenkins is a first-year PhD student at Durham University, with a speciality in Medical Law and Ethics.
+Rachel Jenkins is a third-year PhD candidate at Durham University, with a speciality in Medical Law and Ethics.
 Rachel graduated with an LLM and LLB from The University of Bristol and is now continuing her research into the law pertaining to eating disorders with funding from the Economic and Social Research Council at Durham University.

 Her principal areas of research include mental health law, capacity and consent.
-She is currently working as a Research Assistant for the upcoming Seventh Edition of Medicine, patients and the Law, authored by Margaret Brazier, Emma Cave and Rob Heywood.
-Rachel Jenkins is also a part-time tutor for the Law School, teaching Criminal Law on the LLB programme.
+She has worked as a Research Assistant on multiple publications and is published in The Practical Handbook of Eating Difficulties.
+Rachel Jenkins is also a part-time tutor for the Law School, teaching Medical Law on the LLB programme, with previous experience teaching Criminal Law.

 - Jenkins, Rachel & Laing, Judith (2022).
 Eating Difficulties and The Law.
 In The Practical Handbook of Eating Difficulties A Comprehensive Guide from Personal and Professional Perspectives Lewis, Hannah, Hopfenbeck, Mark, Downs, James, Schnackenberg, Nicole, Parker, Isla, Pavilion.